 For an armored SUV with a crazy high level of performance, the Armormax Cherokee Trailhawk is the perfect ticket.
 With a 707-hp Hellcat under the hood, you might not be able to outrun a bullet traveling at around 1,800 mph, but you have the best chance possible to outrun gun-toting would-be kidnappers.
 Armormax has a long list of available features on top of varying levels of certified-level armoring.
 They include bomb blackout protection, a smoke screen system, a James Bond-style road tack dispensing system, and electrified door handles.

 BMW's Special Sales division has a long history of providing armored, diplomatic, and military vehicles.
-The Protection series is currently the X5 VR6 model and built to exacting specifications.
-The passenger cell system features overlapping ballistic resistant materials, and the ballistic-glass features "Post-Blast-Protection," meaning it's designed to resist a secondary attack.
+The Protection series is currently the X5 VR6 model, which is built to exacting specifications.
+The passenger cell system features overlapping ballistic-resistant materials, and the ballistic glass features "Post-Blast-Protection," meaning it's designed to resist a secondary attack.
 Underbody armor protects from explosives, and the fuel tank if someone manages to pierce it.
 The effect on handling with the added weight of all that protection is minimized with upgrades to the chassis.
 That includes the M50i 4.4-liter V8 engine making 530 hp under the hood.